cauliyang/cauliyang.github.io/content/posts/019-efficient-genoimc-interval-search/index.md

 This integration provides a more comprehensive understanding of biological processes and their contribution to normal development or disease.
 However, integrating these data types into a single data structure can pose challenges, especially when handling large datasets.
 Cache Oblivious Interval Trees (COITree), with cache-oblivious design and efficient query algorithms, have the potential to handle and integrate multiple types of genomic data into a single data structure.
-It stores the intervals in contiguous memory and employs in-order van Emde Boas layout to enhance query performance {{<cite  vanEmdeBoas1976Dec >}}.
+It stores the intervals in contiguous memory and employs in-order van Emde Boas layout to enhance query performance.
-The tree is designed to optimize cache performance by reducing the number of cache misses during traversal {{<cite  vanEmdeBoas1977Jun >}}.
+The tree is designed to optimize cache performance by reducing the number of cache misses during traversal.
 However, COITree still suffer from performance bottlenecks, particularly when dealing with large datasets.
 One approach to addressing this bottleneck is to use Single Instruction Multiple Data (SIMD), which is optimized for vector operations, to improve the performance of COITree.
 Thus, I hypothesize that the approach is a viable solution for improving the speed and efficiency of genomic interval analysis.